Table of Contents

 Your flash power will depend on how you have to expose to get a nice window exposure.
 The flash will not reach out the window, so expose for the view and power up or down the flash to get the right interior exposure.

-The main purpose of this flash shot for PhotoUp’s master process flambient style is recovering the natural color of the walls and objects in the room so it’s very very important to bounce the flash off a white object in the room, usually the ceiling.
+The main purpose of this flash shot for PhotoUp’s master process flambient style is to recover the natural color of the walls and objects in the room, so it’s very important to bounce the flash off a white object in the room, usually the ceiling.

 3. The Window Shot(s)